PS-003R32/Lightweight-NIDS/README.md

   <img src="https://github.com/user-attachments/assets/05ccac08-1b31-4d38-a6ef-6b8f96fd70c5" alt="displays" width="40%" />
 </p>

+Open a terminal on the rpi and use the `sudo raspi-config` then navigate to Interfaces to enable I2C connection.
 Using jumper wires on a bread board connect:<br>
 [NOTE: the serial data and clock will be shared for both the displays.]
 ### SSD1306